men9xuan/NewClock/README.md

 # NewClock
-Arduino code for DIY Clock using DS3231 and I2C OLED display
+Arduino codes for DIY Clock using DS3231 and I2C OLED display

 You will need the iarduino_RTC library which can be found in this repo